Root Awakening

 “How’s that going.”

 Here it was.
-Dale felt the machinery engage — smooth, automatic, the way breathing was automatic.
-He reached for the self-deprecating architecture he’d been carrying in all evening.
+Dale felt the machinery engage, smooth and automatic, the way breathing was automatic.
+He reached for the prepared architecture.
+The self-deprecating one, built to last.

 “It’s fine.”
 He turned his cup.
-“It’s the kind of work that matters in the way infrastructure matters.
+“It’s work that matters the way infrastructure matters.
 Nobody thinks about it until it breaks.”

 “I’m a diplomatic person.”